dredwardhyde/transport-library/README.md

 **Key features:**
 - **Apache ZooKeeper (with TLSv1.2) is used for service discovery**
-- **Sync & async RPC calls - type of communication is determined by the client, not server**
+- **Synchronous & asynchronous RPC calls - type of communication is determined by the client, not server**
 - **One interface could have multiple server implementations - client choose required one by specifying target's jaffa.rpc.module.id in request**
 - **Request-scoped timeout for both sync/async calls**
 - **[Caffeine](https://github.com/ben-manes/caffeine) is used for caching service discovery information**